-A joint preliminary construction proposal to the U.S. National Science Foundation and the U.K. Science and Technology Facilities Council, with participation of the Australian Research Council has been submitted in 2018, to support the LIGO A+ upgrade.
-A+ seeks to expand the volume of the universe observable by Advanced LIGO by factor of approximately 6.6 and 4.1, for $1.4 M{\odot}$ neutron star binaries and $30 M{\odot}$ binary black holes, respectively.
-With funding in early 2020, the upgrade could be complete by early 2023 and enter observations in 2024.
-The details of the A+ submitted design can be found in [233,234].
+Funding has been secured from the National Science Foundation and the UK Science and Technology Facilities Council, with participation of the Australian Research Council for the construction of A+.
+A+ seeks to expand the volume of the universe observable by Advanced LIGO by factor of approximately 6.6 and 4.1, for $1.4\,\mathrm{M}{\odot}$ neutron star binaries and $30\,\mathrm{M}{\odot}$ binary black holes, respectively.
+With funding starting in late 2018, the upgrade could be complete by early 2023 and enter observations in 2024.
+The details of the A+ submitted design can be found in [258, 259].
 The A+ baseline for suspensions includes a larger beamsplitter suspension, new compact triple suspensions for relaying the balanced homodyne signals, and the possibility of actuation changes for the beamsplitter and thinner fused silica fibres.